aiuta-com/docs/docs/sdk/developer/product.md

 1. Unique identifier for the product, used to distinguish it across the platform.
 Must match the identifiers provided to Aiuta for training try-on models.
 2. The name or title of the product, displayed prominently in the user interface.
 3. The brand associated with the product, identifying the manufacturer or provider.
 4. Collection of URLs pointing to product images.
 Should contain at least one URL.
-Flatlay image must be first if `ProductBarTheme` has enabled `applyProductFirstImageExtraPadding`.
 5. Optional pricing details for the product, including current and old prices.

+!!! warning "`imageUrls` and `applyProductFirstImageExtraPadding`"
+    The flat lay image without paddings should be the first in the list of `imageUrls` if `applyProductFirstImageExtraPadding` is set in [`ProductBarTheme`](/sdk/developer/configuration/ui/theme/product-bar.md)

 ### Price